charlesollion/charlesollion.github.io/docs/consulting.md

 - Build a Machine Learning / Deep Learning prototype
 - Guide in technological choices, assess complexity, risks and gains of setting up machine learning systems
 - Design a roadmap for technical machine learning implementations, from prototype to production
-- Hiring and training of machine learning engineers and data scientist
+- Hire and train of machine learning engineers and data scientist
-- Technical due dilligence of AI projects project
+- Perform technical due diligence of AI projects project

 ### Past & current projects